Guyanese Creole

-Guyanese English Creole (Creolese by its speakers or simply Gayiniiz) is an English-based creole language spoken by the Guyanese people.
-Linguistically, it is similar to other English dialects of the Caribbean region, based on 19th-century English and has loan words from African, Indian, Arawakan, and older Dutch languages.
+Guyanese Creole (Creolese by its speakers or simply Guyanese) is an English-based creole language spoken in various forms by the majority of Guyanese people.
+It emerged during the Atlantic Slave Trade among enslaved Africans who were brought to Dutch, and later, British Guiana from West and Central Africa, between the mid-1600s and 1834.
+Many of these Africans arrived via the Caribbean islands of Barbados, and the Leeward Islands.
+As a result, Guyanese Creole shares key features with other Afro-Caribbean English-based creoles, particularly those of the Eastern Caribbean.
+It contains many African retentions and has loan words from indigenous-American languages, and Hindustani due to Indian acculturation.

 Varieties and influences

-There are many sub-dialects of Guyanese Creole based on geographical location, urban - rural location, and race of the speakers.
-For example, along the Rupununi River, where the population is largely Amerindian, a distinct form of Guyanese Creole exists.
+There are many sub-dialects of Guyanese Creole based on geographical location, urban – rural location, and race of the speakers.
+For example, along the Rupununi River, where the population is largely Amerindian, a distinct form of Creole exists.
 The Georgetown (capital city) urban area has a distinct accent, while within a forty-five-minute drive away from this area the dialect/accent changes again, especially if following the coast where rural villages are located.

 As with other Caribbean languages, words and phrases are very elastic, and new ones can be made up, changed or evolve within a short period.
 They can also be used within a very small group, until picked up by a larger community.
 Ethnic groups are also known to alter or include words from their own backgrounds.

 A socially stratified creole speech continuum also exists between Guyanese English and Standard / British English.
 Speech by members of the upper classes is phonetically closest to British and American English, whereas speech by members of the lower classes most closely resembles other Caribbean English dialects.
 A phrase such as "I told him" may be pronounced in various parts of the continuum:

 Grammar

+Nouns

+Definite nouns are pluralized with dem.

+Adjectives and adverbs

 It is common in Guyanese Creole to repeat adjectives and adverbs for emphasis (the equivalent of adding "very" or "extremely" in standard British and American English).
 For example, "Dis wata de col col" translates into "This water is very cold".
-"Come now now" translates into "Come right now."
+"Come now now" translates into "Come right now".